Antipurity/webenv/examples/Python/README.md

 In conclusion:

 Predictions are blurry, and loss is high.
-Video prediction is not solved, only poked at.
+After a couple hours of training, video prediction is not solved, only poked at.

 Not satisfied?
 Perfect: implement your own ideas on your big computer.